 I Have Had Streaks And I Have Fallen Off The Wagon

 When people ask me how I have been able to meditate for so long, I tell them only one thing.
 Meditation is a part of me now.
 My practice is my life.

 It is as important to me as breathing or eating, or sleeping, or water.
 It is essential, crucial, imperative for me to meditate every single day.
 Without it, I am a zombie, a shell, a mandrake.

 I want it.

 And I shall have it every single day.
-If the only thing I do every single day is meditate, I would consider those days to be successful, and full of life.
+If the only thing I do every single day is meditating, I would consider those days to be successful, and full of life.
 Meditation has given me so much that I cannot even begin to outline all of the benefits, and joys of it.
-Most of the effects of it are intangible, and that’s why, I can’t really talk about it with people.
+Most of the effects of it are intangible, and that’s why I can’t talk about it with people.

 So I go back and forth.
 And I realize that it is a normal part of being on this journey.
 I am not looking for perfectionism.
 I am not looking for enlightenment.